Skip to content

 Bifurcation analysis

 The goal of bifurcation analysis is to identify critical parameter values at which qualitative changes occur and to understand how these changes arise.
-By examining the bifurcations, one can determine the stability of equilibrium points, the existence of periodic solutions, and the emergence of complex behavior.
+By examining the bifurcations, one can determine the stability of equilibrium points, the existence of periodic solutions, and the emergence of complex behaviour.

 Here are some steps typically involved in bifurcation analysis: